Where to Find the Best Park City Restaurants

 $$$$ This contemporary American restaurant serves farm-to-table dishes and delightful small plates.
 The bistro-style seating and open kitchen give Handle a lively ambiance just one block off Main Street.
 Insider tip: Don’t miss the cauliflower!
 Visit the Handle website.

-Enjoy live music every night at this Main Street bar.
-The eclectic array of music includes acts ranging from rock to country to dueling pianos.
-Sit back and listen while indulging in their unique cocktails and delicious food options.
+$$ Enjoy live music every night at this Main Street bar.
+The eclectic array of music ranges from rock to country to dueling pianos.
+Sit back and listen while indulging in their unique cocktails and elevated comfort food.
 Tip: Try the Spur Burger or the wings.
 Visit the Spur Bar & Grill website.

 — Off Main Street —